 "We had a great thing going for 20 years, but all of these changes have made it impossible for us to do business like we used to," Shram said.
 "It was like a mandala.
 It was perfect for a while.
 Everything worked together perfectly."

-There are deep discounts throughout the shop and Shram says the final day will
+There are deep discounts throughout the shop and Shram says the final day will be sometime during the first week in May.

 They will not continue their online sales either.